Chicken Madras

 • The recipe calls for 1 teaspoon of fenugreek seeds to be ground when making the spice mixture.
 I normally grind whole spices as and when I need them, but if all you have available is fenugreek powder then you can just use 1 rounded teaspoon of fenugreek powder instead.

-• I purchase fresh coconuts from the supermarket every year and cut the unpeeled flesh into chunks and store it in the freezer.
-When double-bagged, fresh coconut can be stored in the freezer for many months.
-You can peel off the brown skin using a potato peeler whilst the coconut is still frozen.
-It's also much easier to grate the flesh of the coconut whilst it is still frozen.
-However, it thaws very quickly, so once removed from the freezer it needs to be peeled and grated straight away.
-If you don't have access to fresh coconuts then just use desiccated coconut instead.
+• I purchase fresh coconuts every year and cut the unpeeled flesh into 1-inch chunks and store it in the freezer.
+When double-bagged, fresh coconut can be stored in the freezer for a year or more.
+When needed, I peel off the brown skin using a potato peeler and grate it whilst still frozen.
+It's much easier to peel and grate whilst still frozen, but it thaws out quite quickly so it needs doing straight away.
+If you can't get hold of fresh coconuts then just use 8–10g of desiccated coconut instead.

 Comments